How to Find the Best Therapist for You

 To get the most out of therapy, Dr. Hutto recommends going weekly.
 “Once a week is baseline.
 Anything less than that, and you’re going to limit the impact,” he says.
 “I personally think that, all things being equal, the more therapy, the better.”

-It’s important to know that seeing a therapist more than once a week isn’t a sign that you’re “sicker” than someone who doesn’t, Dr. Hutto adds.
+It’s important to know that seeing a therapist more than once a week isn’t a sign that your problems are more severe than someone who goes less often, Dr. Hutto adds.

 “I think of it like piano lessons.
 If you’re learning and moving forward quickly, the piano teacher is going to ask the good students to come twice a week to sharpen their skills,” he says.
 “The advantage of going more than once a week is there’s more immersion in the process and deeper work.”